When networking, it's important to be professional at all times. Here are some etiquette tips so you can make the best impression.

 Hi Mr. Jones,

 My name is Matt Hines.
 I obtained your name and contact information from the Messiah University Professional Network.
 I am a sophomore Biology major at Messiah University, and I'm interested in learning more about the field of biomedical research.
 I will be in the D.C. area from November 5-10, and I'd appreciate the opportunity to meet with you for about 30 minutes or over lunch to discuss your research experience.
-Would any day during that time period work for you?
+Would any day during that period work for you?

 Thank you so much for your willingness to talk with me.
 I look forward to meeting you.